Tips for Adjusting to the Time Change for Autism Families

 Consider a special clock.

 In general, kids may not understand how to tell time or know the right hour to start their days.
 Some children with autism may even wake in the middle of the night ready to play, but visual aids can help.
-Special clocks like the OK to Wake Clock have a soft nightlight that turns green when it’s time to wake up, which helps set boundaries.
-While it’s probably not a good idea to begin a new routine of using this clock on the same night as the time change, if you have time, consider working it into your normal routine in an effort to ease the transition when the time is right.
+Special clocks like the Hatch or OK to Wake Clock have a soft nightlight that turns on or changes colors when it’s time to wake up, which helps set boundaries.
+While it’s not a great idea to begin a new routine of using this clock on the same night as the time change, if you have time, consider working it into your normal routine in an effort to ease the transition when the time is right.

 Understand it may take children with ASD a bit longer to adjust.